noworldwar/operator-demo-site/README.md

-For operator demo site
-Can transfer money and integrate 3rd game
+For operator demo site, can transfer money and integrate 3rd game